 - Visit our Other Drugs page for more information!

 - Remember, get consent.
 If you experience mixed signals, do not read this as a “yes”.

-- Always interrupt anyone who you see verbally or physically violating another’s space.
+- Always use bystander intervention when you see someone verbally or physically violating another’s space.

 - Don’t join in if friends encourage you in paying unwanted sexual attention to another person-man or woman.